-In light of the unprecedented impact of the coronavirus outbreak (COVID-19) and in consideration of the health and safety of the Company's shareholders, colleagues and the broader community, the Company is holding the Meeting as a completely virtual online meeting, which will be conducted via live webcast, where all shareholders regardless of geographic location and equity ownership will have an equal opportunity to attend and participate in the Meeting and engage with directors of the Company and management as well as other shareholders.
+In determining the format of the Meeting, the Company considered the unprecedented impact of the coronavirus outbreak (COVID-19) including the health and safety of the Company's shareholders, colleagues and the broader community.
+The Company has also considered potential bans on large gatherings, travel restrictions and the risk that a physical venue selected for a meeting may cease to be available due to unexpected closure.
+In light of these considerations, the Company is holding the Meeting as a completely virtual online meeting, which will be conducted via live webcast, where all shareholders regardless of geographic location and equity ownership will have an equal opportunity to attend and participate in the Meeting and engage with directors of the Company and management as well as other shareholders.
 Shareholders will not be able to attend the Meeting in person.
-Registered Shareholders and duly appointed proxyholders will be able to attend, participate, submit questions and vote at the Meeting online at https://web.lumiagm.com/299326102.
+Registered Shareholders and duly appointed proxyholders will be able to attend, participate, submit questions and vote at the Meeting online at https://web.lumiagm.com/421116028.
 Non-registered beneficial shareholders (being those persons who hold their shares through a broker, securities dealer, bank, trust company, custodian, nominee or similar entity) who have not duly appointed themselves as proxyholder may also virtually attend as guests.
 Guests will be able to virtually attend and listen to the Meeting but will not be able to vote or ask questions at the Meeting.

 As a holder of Common shares, you are entitled to attend the Meeting and to cast one vote for each Common share that you own.
 If you are a shareholder and are unable to attend the Meeting, you will still be able to vote by completing the proxy or voting instruction form (also known as a VIF) sent to you with the notice.
 The Circular explains how the voting process works.
 In order to be assured of a vote at the Meeting, registered Shareholders must submit the proxy to the Company's transfer agent, Computershare Investor Services Inc. ("Computershare"), at its Toronto offices no later than 10:00 a.m.
-(Eastern time) on Tuesday, August 4, 2020.
+(Eastern time) on Tuesday, August 3, 2021.